gamendegamer321/RgbNuke/README.md

 <code>Volume</code> - The volume at which the music will be played (as an integer).

 <code>Display name</code> - The name that is being displayed by the fake player.
 The default is "Alpha warhead".

+## Command

+You can start or stop the effect by using the commands:

+- <code>disco start</code>
+- <code>disco stop</code>

+For these commands to work [NWAPIPermissionSystem](https://github.com/CedModV2/NWAPIPermissionSystem) needs to be installed and you need the <code>rgbnuke.commands</code> permission to use the commands.

 ## Example video